GURUSUJAN/GURUSUJAN/READ ME .md

 - 👋 Hi, I’m @GURUSUJAN
 - 👀 I’m interested in CODING
-- 🌱 I’m currently learning PYTHON
+- 🌱 I’m currently learning DSA, DBMS.
-- 💞️ I’m looking to collaborate on DOING NOTHING
+- 💞️ I’m looking to collaborate on any company will help in my growth.
 - 📫 How to reach me naiju2002@gmail.com
+- 📞 Mobile number +91 6281 44 0794

 <!---
 GURUSUJAN/GURUSUJAN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.